 No more forms

-Personal bankruptcy will switch to an online application for Northern Ireland residents from November.
-The switch has been in place for England and Wales residents since April.
-You can apply for bankruptcy online via the GOV.UK website.
-You’ll no longer have to complete the lengthy forms in triplicate or attend a court hearing centre.
+Personal bankruptcy will switch to an online application for Northern Ireland residents from March 2017.
+You’ll no longer have to complete the lengthy forms in triplicate

 You need to supply the same type of information as the previous forms required, but you can complete each section as and when you have the information.
 Each section has been simplified, making them much easier to understand, and each page has guidance on what information is needed to help you complete it.

 You’ll still have to pay a fee for bankruptcy and this will have to be paid in full before you can present your application to the High Court.
 The bankruptcy fees for Northern Ireland residents will remain the same.
 These currently are:

 If you're based in Northern Ireland and want more information on the upcoming bankruptcy changes, visit www.detini.gov.uk.

 Is anything else in bankruptcy changing?

 No, only the way you apply (petition) for bankruptcy is changing.
 How bankruptcy affects you, your home, your pension and your job remains the same.
 What happens to you after you’re bankrupt remains the same and the same terms and conditions (restrictions) apply to you as they do now.